csiro-robotics/raycloudtools/README.md

 make
 ```

-To run the rayXXXX tools from anywhere, place in your ~/bashrc:
+To run the rayXXXX tools from anywhere either sudo make install, or place in your ~/bashrc:
 ```console
   export PATH=$PATH:'source code path'/raycloudtools/build/bin
 ```

-## Current Known Issues:
-The WITH_TBB option defaults to OFF because there is an occasional fault with raytransients/raycombine when it is ON.
-This will be rectified in upcoming releases.

 ## File format:
 Raycloud files are loaded and saved in binary .ply format, the header section is text and follows this format: